SeldonIO/seldonio.github.com/install.md

 SELDON_WITH_SPARK=false seldon-up
 {% endhighlight %}

+Removing Spark would allow you to run with 7G of memory.

-If you are using a Vagrant VM to run your kubernetes cluster ensure it has 6G of memory available from the host machine.
+If you are using a Vagrant VM to run your kubernetes cluster ensure it has enough memory available from the host machine.

  * ***Pods are going into CrashLoopBackoff***